Drones are becoming ever more popular and with it comes new opportunities. Want to make money with a drone? Now is certainly the time!

 This article will answer all of the above questions.
 Read on, if you want to make money with your drone!

-FIRST, we’ll discuss what you will actually need to possess to become a professional worthy of making money with a drone – Your equipment (drone and accessories), certification and flying skill level.
+FIRST, we’ll discuss what you will actually need to possess to become a professional worthy of making money with a drone – Your equipment (drone and accessories), certification, and flying skill level.

 Do you need the most expensive drone out there to get started?
 Most certainly not!
 In fact, if you are just getting started, getting the best drone possible is probably not the best decision in terms of budgeting, especially if it is limited.
 If you want to make money with a drone, you have to plan wisely as a beginner.

-That being said, a hobby grade quadcopter will definitely not cut it even if you are starting out in the advertising line and you will need something powerful enough to handle marketable photography and video.
+That being said, a hobby-grade quadcopter will definitely not cut it even if you are starting out in the advertising line and you will need something powerful enough to handle marketable photography and video.
 So what are your options, really?
 The following are some examples of minimum budget (as of 2017) you

-These are of course, rough examples and prices are subject to change but as you can see, the budget varies significantly.
+These are, of course, rough examples, and prices are subject to change but as you can see, the budget varies significantly.
 What niche you intend to go into to make money with a drone will ultimately determine how much you end up paying for your drone.

-Of course, if you get a cheaper drone like the Phantom 3 4K, you may have to upgrade rather quickly in order to expand your client base and to be able to fly year-round in every possible weather conditions.
+Of course, if you get a cheaper drone like the Phantom 3 4K, you may have to upgrade rather quickly in order to expand your client base and to be able to fly year-round in every possible weather condition.
 If your budget is limited, you can get away with it, but getting something in the Inspire series will make you future proof, in case you want to quickly expand the work you do into action sports and film making.